acmumn/unix-slides/f18/shell-basics/slides.md

     usr/
 ```

-(Note: shells usually start in your home directory.)
+Shells usually start in your home directory.

 ---

 `cd` means **c**hange **d**irectory.

+`.` is the current directory, `..` is one directory up.

 ```
   /
     bin/
     home/
-      you/
+~      you/
-*       Documents/
+..
+Documents/
+.         csci8991/
             file.txt
       someone_else/
     usr/
 ```